-Travelers who want to experience the local and international performing arts scene flock to Teatro Castro Alves, Salvador’s largest theater.
+Travelers who want to experience the local and international performing arts scene flock to the Castro Alves Theater (Teatro Castro Alves), Salvador’s largest theater.
 This old-school architectural icon was recently redesigned and refurbished, giving it a much-needed update with some contemporary flare.
-And while the look has certainly changed, the global all-stars Teatro Castro attracts to its main stage remain constant.
+And while the look has certainly changed, the global all-stars the theater attracts to its main stage remain constant.

-In addition to an impressive calendar of classical music performances, international plays and world-class operas, travelers will find galleries dedicated to Salvador’s long-standing artistic history and colorful culture in the halls of Teatro Castro Alves, too.
-Whether it’s catching a concert by Bahia’s Symphonic Orchestra or taking in the beauty and talent of Castro Theater’s Ballet Company, a visit to Teatro Castro Alves is sure to be a memorable part of any trip to Salvador.
+In addition to an impressive calendar of classical music performances, international plays and world-class operas, travelers will find galleries dedicated to Salvador’s long-standing artistic history and colorful culture in the halls of Castro Alves Theater, too.
+Whether it’s catching a concert by Bahia’s Symphonic Orchestra or taking in the beauty and talent of Castro Theater’s Ballet Company, a visit to Castro Alves is sure to be a memorable part of any trip to Salvador.